hbctraining/Training-modules/new_basic_shell/Lesson1_Acesssingtheshell.md

 When you hit the first tab, nothing happens.
 The reason is that there are multiple directories in the home directory which start with `Mov10_oe_`.
 Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.

-Tab completion can also fill in the names of commands.
-For example, enter `e<tab><tab>`.
-You will see the name of every command that starts with an `e`.
-One of those is `echo`.
-If you enter `ec<tab>` you will see that tab completion works.

 > **Tab completion is your friend!** It helps prevent spelling mistakes, and speeds up the process of typing in the full command.

 #### Wild cards